 The whole experience left us wondering if any other place in the world is so amazing More

 Tortuga Lodge & Gardens

-The atmosphere in our restaurant is quiet, laid back and tranquil, open to the Tortuguero River.
+- The atmosphere in our lodge is quiet, laid back and tranquil, facing the Tortuguero River.
 No background music.

 About Tortuguero and Tortuguero National Park.

 There is evidence that native people visited Tortuguero during the 5 month nesting season to hunt the Atlantic Green Sea Turtle since way before Europeans arrived in the Western Hemisphere.
 By the mid 1800’s there was thriving trade in turtle meat, oil and shells, much of which was exported to the United States and Europe.

 Read More ↓